embedly/embedly-docs/features/index.rst

 ========

 Features are add-on's to Embedly's existing functionality.
-There are all currently in Beta and require the Embedly team to turn on the functionality.
+There are all currently in :ref:`Beta <beta>` and require the Embedly team to turn on the functionality.
 You can read more about our Beta Program :ref:`here <beta>`.

 Overview
 --------